On Computational Complexity of Unitary and State Design Properties: Main results

-The quantities on the right-hand side of these equations can be evaluated by, e.g., the swap test or an amplitude estimation algorithm, which leads to the following theorem.
-The details are provided in~\cref{S:QAforFP}.
+\cref{Lemma:FPencodedState} implies that the frame potentials can be evaluated by the purities of the corresponding quantum states, which can be achieved by, e.g., the swap test or an amplitude estimation algorithm.
+This leads to the following theorem.